cannonkeys/ck-docs/docs/satisfaction75/user_guide.md

 In clock setting mode, you will see part of the date/time underlined.
 Turning the knob will change this value.
 Pressing the knob will advance the underline to the next part of the date/time.

 When done setting the time, press **FN + the key directly below the knob** to exit the clock setting mode, and lock-in the time.
+In order for the time to stay accurate while unplugged you need to install a CR1025 battery into the PCB.

 ## VIA Support